Ai Qing: Life

 Ai Qing was born in Fantianjiang village (贩田蒋), Jinhua county, in eastern China's Zhejiang province.
 After entering Hangzhou Xihu Art School in 1928, on the advice of principal Lin Fengmian, he went abroad and studied in Paris the following spring.
 From 1929 to 1932 while studying in France, besides learning art of Renoir and Van Gogh, the philosophy of Kant and Hegel, he also studied modern poets such as Mayakovsky and was especially influenced by Belgian poet Verhaeren.

 After returning to Shanghai, China in May 1932, he joined China Left Wing Artist Association, and was arrested in July for opposing the Kuomintang.
 During his imprisonment, Ai Qing translated Verhaeren's poems and wrote his first book Dayanhe—My Nanny (大堰河—我的保姆), "Reed Flute" (芦笛), and "Paris" (巴黎).
-He was finally released in October 1935.
+He was imprisoned for three years.

 After the start of the Second Sino-Japanese War in 1937, Ai Qing wrote "Snow falls on China's Land" (雪落在中国的土地上) after arriving at Wuhan to support the war effort.
 In 1938, he moved to Guilin to become the editor of Guixi Daily newspaper.
 In 1940, he became the dean of the Chinese department at Chongqing YuCai University.

 In 1941, he moved to Yan'an, and joined the Chinese Communist Party in the subsequent year.

 Beginning in 1949, he was on cultural committees.

 He was editor of Poetry Magazine, and associate editor of People's Literature.

+Differing from colleagues who viewed art as serving political needs, Ai Qing believed in the individuality of the literati and that the act of literary creation was sacred.
+At the time, Ai Qing was also privately expressing his discontent over what he viewed as the monotony and conservatism of poetry in China.
+In 1956, Zhou Yang criticised him for these views, questioning whether Ai Qing was capable of "singing for socialism."
+Ai Qing responded by making a self-criticism.

+The Hundred Flowers Movement increased Ai Qing's optimism in the state of Chinese poetry.
+He wrote Dream of the Flower Grower, in which a gardener who has raised a uniform plot of Chinese roses is visited in a dream by a varied collection of other flowers, who chide the gardener for closing his gates to them.
+Upon waking, the gardener concludes:

+So the flowers themselves have a will, blooming is their right, and in my prejudice toward some of them I have fostered discontent among all.
+I too feel more and more that the world has become too narrow.
+Without comparison, many ideas will become vague.
+If we have a short one, only then can we see the tall ones; only among the small can we see the big; and only among the bad can we see the good (...)